cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Both registration and authenticated key exchange stages require running an OPRF protocol.
-The latter stage additionally requires running a mutually-authenticated key-exchange protocol KE using credentials recovered after the OPRF protocol completes.
+The latter stage additionally requires running a mutually-authenticated key-exchange protocol (AKE) using credentials recovered after the OPRF protocol completes.
-(The key-exchange protocol MUST satisfy the KCI requirement discussed in {{intro}}.)
+(The key-exchange protocol MUST satisfy the KCI requirement discussed in {{security-considerations}}.)
-Specification of the key-exchange protocol is out of scope for this document.

-We first define the core OPAQUE protocol based on any OPRF and MHF functions.
+We first define the core OPAQUE protocol based on a generic OPRF, hash, and MHF function.
-{{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}}
-discusses integration with TLS 1.3 {{RFC8446}}.
+Specification of the AKE is out of scope for this document. {{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.

-The instantiations that follow transmit IdU in cleartext.
-Applications that require IdU privacy should encrypt this using appropriately.
-Mechanisms for doing so are outside the scope of this document, though may be addressed elsewhere, such as in {{I-D.sullivan-tls-opaque}}.

 ## Protocol messages {#protocol-messages}